krux/java-stdlib/README.md

 </dependency>
 ```

-If you want to use the Std Lib' Stats, Logging and Web Server capabilities, drop all three in your pom...
+If you want to use the Std Lib's Stats, Logging and Web Server capabilities, drop all three in your pom...
 ```xml
 <dependency>
     <groupId>com.krux</groupId>